MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > [!IMPORTANT]
 > Message extensions plugins for declarative Copilot are in limited private preview.

-A declarative Copilot must ensure the following validations:
+Besides the common guidelines, there are specific guidelines for declarative Copilot.
+It must ensure the following validations:

 <details>
 <summary><b>Extension must not manipulate LLM behavior</b></summary>